shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-07-deploy.md

-We won't go throught the process of reviewing the Smart Contract code base, compiling it and/or testing it.
-We will be more focus on how one can deploy a Smart Contract using the `near-js-api`.
-Then to fill this requirement, we're going to use a pre-compiled Smart Contract, you can find it under `./contract/nearout/main.wasm`.
+We won't go through the process of reviewing the smart contract code base, compiling it or testing it.
+We will focus instead on how one can deploy a smart contract using the `near-js-api`.
+To do this, we're going to use a pre-compiled smart contract, you can find it under `./contract/nearout/main.wasm`.

 Our contract will be pretty basic.
-It's store a string and implement two function:
+It stores a string on the blockchain and implements two functions:
-* `get_gretting` function which take an **accountId** and return the string stored for a specific account id
+* The `get_greeting` function, which takes an **accountId** and returns the string stored for a specific account.
-* `set_gretting` function which take an **accountId** and return the string stored for a specific account id
+* The `set_greeting` function, which takes an **accountId** and stores the string for a specific account.

 {% hint style="working" %}
-If you want to learn more about **NEAR** Smart Contract take a look [here](https://learn.figment.io/tutorials/write-and-deploy-a-smart-contract-on-near)
+If you want to learn more about NEAR smart contracts, you can follow the tutorial [here](https://learn.figment.io/tutorials/write-and-deploy-a-smart-contract-on-near)
 {% endhint %}

 ----------------------------------